-Since 1981, the year I started freelancing for DM News, the bulk of my work has been focused on marketing–direct marketing to be specific.
+Since 1981, the year I started freelancing for DM News, the bulk of my work has been focused on marketing–direct marketing to be precise.
 In those days, direct marketing was a business backwater, but it soon evolved into a global phenomenon.
-I covered all this, first as a reporter assigned to the crime beat, then as editor of DM News.
+I covered this, first as a reporter assigned to the crime beat, then as editor of DM News.
 In 1994, I jumped to Cowles Business Media, where Hershel Sarbin and I created Direct Newsline, an early online daily, and I served as editor of Direct magazine.
-By the time I left in 2009, I was running several publications and a robust webinar program.
-I now write and edit Email Marketing Daily for MediaPost, and have created content for companies like IBM/Netezza, Aimia, KBM and Edith Roman.
+By the time I left in 2009, I was running several publications and a robust webinar and email newsletter program.
+I now write and edit Email Marketing Daily for MediaPost, and and also contribute to Publishers Daily.
+And I have created content for companies like IBM/Netezza, Aimia, KBM and Edith Roman.
 Earlier in my career, I freelanced for The New York Times Magazine, High Times and a host of men’s magazines, and collaborated on satire for the National Lampoon.
 And during my apprenticeship, I wrote for the East Village Other, Berkeley Barb, New York Free Press, Soho Weekly News and other underground newspapers.

 Photo by Laurie Petersen